Cozy Peach Kitchen

 • Types of barley: Pearl barley is the most common kind of barley.
 It cooks more quickly than hulled barley.
 I recommend making this recipe with pearl barley.
 If only hulled barley is available, cook the soup as written but add an extra 15-20 minutes cook time.

 • Protein: To make this soup a main, simply add a can or two of chickpeas or white beans for extra plant-based protein.
-You can also saute your favorite brand of veggie sausage to add for extra flavor and protein.
+You can also saute your favorite brand of vegan Italian sausage to add for extra flavor and protein.

 • Mushroom cooking tip: Because the mushrooms contribute so much flavor to mushroom barley soup, I recommend cooking them until they are rich and golden brown.
 Do not sprinkle the mushrooms with salt until the end of cooking as this releases moisture that slows the browning process.

 • Serving tips: Top with crackers and shredded Parmesan or asiago cheese.
-I love serving soup with homemade yeast rolls or drop biscuits.
-For a filling meal, serve this barley soup with grilled cheese or veggie Reuben.
+I love serving soup with homemade yeast rolls or cast iron biscuits.
+For a filling meal, serve this barley soup with brie grilled cheese or vegetarian Reuben.
 It also goes well with a side kale salad.

 Storage tips